san-git/ML-Incident-Management/README.md

 ## File Descriptions

-The jupyter notebook is the only code file that has all the code and the csv file used for the analysis is in data folder..
+The jupyter notebook is the only code file that has all the code.

 ## How To Interact With Your Project